hesamzakerirad/immigration-roadmap/Resume/README.md

 Now that you're done with your resume, it's time to move on to the next section.

-Do you know your destination?
+Do you know where you want to end up?
 If so move on to the [interview](/Interview/README.md) section; and if you still haven't figured that out, don't worry, I got you covered.
 Move on to the [destination](/Destination/README.md) section to get started.